 A water hammer is a banging or hammeringnoise heard in a water pipe following an abrupt flow change withresultingpressuresurges.
 It can also be known as hydraulic shock.

 It’s a good idea to jump on this and have it looked at before it causes more damage to your pipes.

-After attending a property for water hammer in the pipes.
+After attending a property for noise coming from the pipes & walls.
 It didn’t take long to find the cause!
 Pipes being supported by nails or even not at all!
-This not only creates an uncomfortable noise in the walls but it causes damage to your water system and the internal structure of the house.
+This not only creates an uncomfortable noise in the walls but it causes damage to your water supply line and the house’s internal structure.

-After re-clipping the whole system, adding water hammer washers to tap-ware, sealing all penetrations, replacing faulty duo valve and installing a water hammer arrestor in line, the water hammer has stopped.
-Get it right the first time and give us a call.
+After re-clipping the whole plumbing system, adding water hammer washers to tap-ware, sealing all penetrations, replacing the faulty duo valves and installing a water hammer arrestor in line, the water hammer has stopped.
+Get it right the first time, and give us a call.

-While ‘water hammer’ is the most common term for water pipes that make a banging noise, the technical term is ‘hydraulic shock’.
+While water hammer is the most common term for water pipes that make a banging noise, the technical term is ‘hydraulic shock’.
 It generally occurs when the water stops or changes direction abruptly.
-This creates a shock wave which makes pipes either bang together or knocks against the inside of a wall.
-Excess pressure in the water lines could also be a reason your pipes are experiencing annoying water hammer.
+This creates a shock wave that makes pipes either bang together or knock against the inside of a wall.
+Excess pressure in the water lines could also be a reason your pipes are experiencing annoying water hammers.

-Turning on and off the tap in the kitchen or bathroom can cause water hammer.
-It can also happen when your dishwasher or washing machine changes a cycle.
-If pipes are loose within the walls and are able to move when changes in water pressure occur, then you’re likely going to suffer a hydraulic shock problem.
+Turning on and off the tap in the kitchen or bathroom can also cause it to happen.
+It may also occur when your dishwasher or washing machine changes a cycle.
+If pipes are loose within the walls and can move when changes in water pressure occur, you’ll likely suffer a hydraulic problem.

-Severe cases of water hammer are not only loud and irritating, pipes can actually crack or burst, which will lead to flooding in your home.
+Severe hydraulic shock cases are loud and irritating, and pipes can also crack or burst, leading to flooding in your home’s plumbing systems.
 This is a more extreme result, but one that does sometimes occur.